cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

   receiver: string
 }
 ```
-`classId` uniquely identifies the class/collection to which this NFT belongs in the originating host environment.
+`classId` uniquely identifies the class/collection which the tokens being transferred belong to in the sending chain.
 In the case of an ERC-1155 compliant smart contract, for example, this could be a string representation of the top 128 bits of the token ID.

 `classUri` is optional, but will be extremely beneficial for cross-chain interoperability with NFT marketplaces like OpenSea, where [class/collection metadata](https://docs.opensea.io/docs/contract-level-metadata) can be added for better user experience.

-`tokenIds` uniquely identifies some NFTs within the given class that are being transferred.
+`tokenIds` uniquely identifies some tokens of the given class that are being transferred.
 In the case of an ERC-1155 compliant smart contract, for example, a `tokenId` could be a string representation of the bottom 128 bits of the token ID.

-Each `tokenId` has a corresponding entry in `tokenUris`, which refers to an off-chain resource that is typically an immutable JSON file containing the NFT's metadata.
+Each `tokenId` has a corresponding entry in `tokenUris`, which refers to an off-chain resource that is typically an immutable JSON file containing the token's metadata.

-As tokens are sent across chains using the ICS 721 protocol, they begin to accrue a record of channels for which they have been transferred across.
-This information is encoded into the `classId` field.
+As tokens are sent across chains using the ICS-721 protocol, they begin to accrue a record of channels across which they have been transferred.
+This record information is encoded into the `classId` field.

-The ics721 token classes are represented in the form `{ics721Port}/{ics721Channel}/{classId}`, where `ics721Port` and `ics721Channel` identify the channel on the current chain from which the token arrived.
-The prefixed port and channel pair indicate which channel the token was previously sent through.
-If `{classId}` contains `/`, then it must also be in the ics721 form which indicates that this token has a multi-hop record.
+An ICS-721 token class is represented in the form `{ics721Port}/{ics721Channel}/{classId}`, where `ics721Port` and `ics721Channel` identify the channel on the current chain from which the tokens arrived.
+The prefixed port and channel pair indicate which channel the tokens were previously sent through.
+If `{classId}` contains `/`, then it must also be in the ICS-721 form which indicates that the tokens have a multi-hop record.
 Note that this requires that the `/` (slash character) is prohibited in non-IBC token `classId`s.

 A sending chain may be acting as a source or sink zone.
 When a chain is sending tokens across a port and channel which are not equal to the last prefixed port and channel pair, it is acting as a source zone.
-When tokens are sent from a source zone, the destination port and channel will be prefixed onto the `classId` (once the tokens are received) adding another hop to a tokens record.
+When tokens are sent from a source zone, the destination port and channel will be prefixed onto the `classId` (once the tokens are received) adding another hop to the tokens record.
 When a chain is sending tokens across a port and channel which are equal to the last prefixed port and channel pair, it is acting as a sink zone.
 When tokens are sent from a sink zone, the last prefixed port and channel pair on the `classId` is removed (once the tokens are received), undoing the last hop in the tokens record.
-A more complete explanation is present in the [ibc-go implementation]() (TBD).

 The acknowledgement data type describes whether the transfer succeeded or failed, and the reason for failure (if any).